hayattgd/hayattgd.github.io/README.md

 Welcome to my Official Web!

-but you need a watch rules.
+but you need a see rules.

 Rules
 ---